DataDog/dd-trace-go/README.md

 ### Testing

 Tests can be run locally using the Go toolset.
 To run integration tests locally, you should set the `INTEGRATION` environment variable.
 The dependencies of the integration tests are best run via Docker.
-To get an idea about the versions and the set-up take a look at our [docker-compose config](./docker-compose.yaml).
+To find out the versions and the set-up take a look at our [docker-compose config](./docker-compose.yaml).

 The best way to run the entire test suite is using the [test.sh](./test.sh) script.
 You'll need Docker and docker-compose installed.
 Run `./test.sh --all` to run all of the integration tests through the docker-compose environment.
 Run `./test.sh --help` for more options.